eguidotti/website/content/event/amases-2017/index.md

 event: Annual Meeting of the Association for Mathematics Applied to Social and Economic Sciences

 talk_type: Paper presentation
-talk: 'yuimaGUI: a graphical user interface for the yuima package.'
+talk: 'yuimaGUI: a graphical user interface for the yuima package'
-summary: 'yuimaGUI: a Graphical User Interface for the yuima package.'
+summary: 'yuimaGUI: a Graphical User Interface for the yuima package'
 session: Computational finance
 speaker: Emanuele Guidotti